Rahul1582/Rahul1582/README.md

 <div align="center">

 # 💫About Me :
-💻 &nbsp;Working as a Software Development Engineer - 1.
+💻 &nbsp;Working as a Software Development Engineer - 1 at Truminds Software Systems.

 👯 I’m looking to collaborate on **Open Source Projects using JavaScript, Typescript**.